 Step #6: Report on Performance

-Reporting on your performance is a key factor in knowing if you’re achieving your goals.
+Reporting on your performance is a key factor to knowing if you’re achieving your goals.

-“We like to track how we are marching to our goals both weekly and monthly,” explains Christine Colling, Later’s Social Media Manager.
+“We like to track how we're marching towards our goals on a weekly and monthly basis,” explains Christine Colling, Later’s Social Media Manager.

-The weekly report is a high-level pulse-check, while the monthly one goes into much more detail.
+While the weekly report is a high-level pulse-check, the monthly report goes into much more detail.

 “For our monthly reporting, we do a deep dive.
-It helps us either pivot or adjust things that aren’t working, or double down on the things that are.”
+It helps us adjust things that aren’t working, and double down on the things that are.”